finbourne/lusid-sdk-csharp/README.md

 ## Documentation

-For documentation on building the SDK, running the tutorials and using the SDK please see the [wiki](https://github.com/finbourne/lusid-sdk-csharp/wiki).
+For documentation on building the SDK, [Getting Started](https://github.com/finbourne/lusid-sdk-csharp/wiki/API-Credentials#for-example-to-authenticate-using-the-secretsjson) and using the SDK please see the [wiki](https://github.com/finbourne/lusid-sdk-csharp/wiki).

 Documentation for namespaces, interfaces, classes, functions and other members of the SDK is [available to view online](https://lusid-sdk-csharp.readthedocs.io/en/latest/).